jturco/arcgis_cdk/README.md

 ## Prerequisites

 * An AWS Account
-* Access to ArcGIS Insallation and License files
+* Access to ArcGIS Installation and License files
 * [AWS Command Line Interface (CLI)](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 * [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)
 * Ability to create DNS Records to Point to A Record
 * [Amazon Certificate Manage Certificate](https://aws.amazon.com/certificate-manager/)

-## Configuring, Synthesesing, and Deploying the CDK
+## Configuring, Synthesizing, and Deploying the CDK

 The AWS Cloud Development Kit is a relatively newer tool that allows developers to create code in the language that they are most comfortable in and translate that into AWS Infrastructure by generating CloudFormation templates.